nakeDeb -- nakedWiki

 the main shortcuts of moc player:

-sxiv is piloted from the keyboard. a man sxiv will give you all of the functions, but here are a few to get you started:
+nsxiv is piloted from the keyboard. a man nsxiv will give you all of the functions, but here are a few to get you started:

 play a commercial DVD